Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 - most stars spin more slowly than might be expected from theoretical calculations

 Struve had (correctly) deduced that stars are usually not alone: like our own solar system, stars are accompanied by orbiting planets.
-He concluded that life might very well be present elsewhere in the galaxy; this was the first encouragement Drake had received at college to consider the possibility of extraterrestrial life.
+He concluded that life might very well be present elsewhere in the galaxy.
+So, thought Drake, here is a serious, respected scientist, talking about life on other planets; it was the first encouragement Drake had received at college to consider the possibility of extraterrestrial life.

 After graduating with honors in engineering physics, Drake decided to become an astronomer.
 First, though, he had a debt to pay to the U.S. Navy, which had funded his education.
 After an electronics training course he took to the high seas, responsible for the electronics on board the Albany, the Sixth Fleet’s flagship.